 A perfect blend of positioning, power and tactical nous are required if a rider is to lift the famous cobble-stone trophy awarded to the victor, not too mention a large slice of luck.
 Given the conditions, mechanical issues are unavoidable in Roubaix, the timing of which can be the difference between winning and losing.

-The Hell of the North opens with almost 100 kilometres on flat and smooth asphalt.
+The Hell of the North opens with approximately 100 kilometres on flat and smooth asphalt.
 That’s roughly two hours to warm up to the idea that an onslaught is imminent.

 The hardship begins near Troisvilles on a stretch of pavé with three stars and a length of 2,200 metres.
 The route continues with every 6 kilometres or so a bunch of cobbles.
 But actually, this phase of the race is just about creating suspense.

 Tension rises when approaching the Arenberg Forest at the heart of the race.
 The so called Trouée d’Arenberg is 2,284 metres long and rendered dark by the over-stretching trees on either side.
 The road heads straight on through the woods and because it descends slightly in the first half speeds are high.
 Aspiring winners should be at the front, otherwise you risk getting caught up behind or in crashes.

 Paris-Roubaix really is on fire when hitting the pavé to Wandignies-Hamage and the route continues onto Mons-en-Pévèle.
 The combination of the length of 2,985 metres and the sorry state of the cobbles account for brutal hardship in the peloton.